Testosterone Strokes and Blood Clots

 Testosterone and Blood Clots

 Testosterone increases the chance of clot formation in two ways.
-A common side effect of testosterone therapy is polycythemia which increases the body’s supply of hemoglobin and hematocrit, affecting the blood cells.
+A common side effect of testosterone therapy, polycythemia, increases the body’s supply of hemoglobin and hematocrit, which affects the red blood cells.
 This can increase the blood pressure and thicken the blood slightly.

 Thicker and slower moving blood causes the blood cells to “bump” into each other more often and clump together as a blood clot.
 Testosterone is also known to increase production of thromboxane, a blood vessel constrictor which also may increase the risk of clot formation.

 In most cases, clots are formed in the legs in a condition known as deep-vein thrombosis (DVT).
 When a clot has formed and breaks loose, it can become known as a venous thromboembolism (VTE).
-These clots can travel to the brain, heart or lungs and can be fatal as a stroke, heart attack or pulmonary embolism.
+These clots loose in the bloodstream can travel to the brain, heart or lungs and can become fatal as a stroke, heart attack or pulmonary embolism.

 A 2013 study published in Clinical and Applied Thrombosis/Hemostasis showed a link between DVT hospitalization and testosterone use.
 The risks may be particularly high in the first six months of treatment but overall, may increase the risk of a clotting event by about 60%.

-Many of the men who are using testosterone replacement products have never been tested for low testosterone levels.
-A large percentage of testosterone products may be in use for naturally occurring symptoms of aging, by men who have not been made aware of the serious risks.
+Many of the men who used testosterone replacement products were never been tested for low testosterone levels.
+A large percentage of testosterone products were or may still be in use for naturally occurring symptoms of aging, by men who have not been made aware of the serious risks.

 Testosterone and Stroke

-Taking testosterone may increase the risk of cerebrovascular accident (CVA) or stroke because of an increased chance of clotting.
-In addition, changes in the body’s cholesterol metabolism may increase the risk of atherosclerosis which can lead to stroke.
+Taking testosterone replacement therapy may increase the risk of cerebrovascular accident (CVA) or stroke due to an increased chance of clotting.
+In addition, changes in the body’s cholesterol metabolism may also increase the risk of atherosclerosis which can lead to stroke.

 A stroke or CVA is the occurrence of a sudden blockage of the arteries that supply blood and oxygen to the brain.
 When the supply of blood and oxygen to the brain is blocked, the brain tissue cannot survive.
 CVAs are most often caused by blood clots that have developed elsewhere in the body but may also be caused by arterial or venous plaques from atherosclerosis that have broken off, producing a piece that may lodge in an artery.

 Strokes occur suddenly and are not always treatable.
-In some cases, a CVA will cause permanent damage to the brain and may even result in death.
-Damage to the brain can result in physical disability which is permanent.
+In some cases, a CVA will cause permanent damage to the brain, physical disability and may even result in death.

 Symptoms of stroke include: